-Bobby grew up in wine country and has worked in a diversity of wine related jobs including as the wine buyer for the SidewaysWineClub (owned by a company who purchased the rights to the name from Fox Searchlight Pictures following the popularity and increased interest in the Santa Barbara wine country after the release of the Sideways film).
+Bobby grew up in Napa Valley and has worked in a diversity of wine related jobs including as the wine buyer for the SidewaysWineClub (owned by a company who purchased the rights to the name from Fox Searchlight Pictures following the popularity and increased interest in the Santa Barbara wine country after the release of the Sideways film).
 While living on California’s Central Coast he began pursuing sommelier training, consulting for local restaurants and also working several harvests.

 Additionally, the vineyards he works with are often small and under the radar – and the resulting Chiron wines are vineyard designates.
 Chiron Cellars primarily creates wines that are 100% varietal.
-Through Bobby’s wine making network he has access to select sites in Napa and Sonoma but also in San Luis Obispo and Santa Barbara.
-And whenever Bobby works with a new vineyard site he seeks out the advice of winemakers who have worked with the site previously- and also makes a point to try finished wines from the site.
+Through Bobby’s wine making network he has access to select sites in Napa and Sonoma but also in San Luis Obispo and Santa Barbara counties.
+And whenever Bobby works with a new vineyard site, he seeks out the advice of winemakers who have worked with the site previously- and also makes a point to try finished wines from the site.

 The 2016 Chiron Cellars Russian River “Aid and Succor” Grenache (Sonoma County) is stylistically meant to be approachable in its youth.
 No stems are included during fermentation – this wine is blended with 8% Petite Sirah.
 Noticeably savory (but pretty) aromatics with meaty nuances including darker spices on the bouquet.
 A diversity of fruit shows on the palate including plum, black cherry, strawberry and raspberry.
 Broadly distributed firm tannins, earthy and long lasting.
-Mouth watering acidity.
+Mouthwatering acidity.

 The 2015 Chiron Cellars “Unfamiliar Truth” Napa Valley Grenache was sourced from the Paras Vineyard on Mt.
 Veeder at an elevation of about 900 feet.
 The wine was fermented 30% whole cluster and spent 28 days on the skins.
 And 6 months in a new French oak puncheon, then racked into a once used puncheon.
 Offers a ripeness of fruit on the bouquet with a sweet aromatic thread that lingers throughout – along with a diversity of baking spices including vanilla and hints of old cedar and cardamom.
 On the palate shows some weight or tension as Bobby describes it.
 Finishes with a grip of firm yet finely woven tannins.
 These persist for some time on the long finish.
 Need a break from Napa Cabernet Sauvignon?
 This wine has character; it is well worth seeking out.

 The 2016 Chiron Cellars “Virtue & Vice” Red Blend is meant to be enjoyed in its youth and is created each year from barrel selection – this wine is 57% Spring Mountain Cabernet Sauvignon, 38% Howell Mountain Merlot and 5% Petite Sirah.
 The wine spent 30 months aging, 20% in new French oak.
 Along with plum, shows hints of tobacco leaf and black currant.
 Very approachable, the wine shows darker spices on the finish and espresso along with light-weighted gravelly tannins – the finishing texture is fairly supple in feel.
-Also mouth watering acidity.
+Also, mouthwatering acidity.

 The 2016 Chiron Cellars “Paint of Moonlight” Cabernet Sauvignon was aged in 100% new French Oak.
 Sourced from a site above Knights Valley in neighboring Sonoma County on the western slopes between an elevation of 1100 and 1400 feet.
 Noticeably dark in color, features highly appealing aromatics including black fruits with hints of tobacco smoke, cedar box, earth notes and vanilla.
-Also somewhat floral.
+Also, somewhat floral.
 Deftly balanced shows both red and darker fruit flavors on the palate including blackberry.
-The texture is highly appealing with dry slightly dusty tannins – not heavy but with a noticeable weight on the finish.
+The texture is highly appealing with dry slightly dusty tannins that are not heavy but with a noticeable weight on the finish.